 "It was a tactical match," Mourinho told Sky Sports.
 "A match that Arsenal want to win but didn't want to lose and Chelsea wants to win but doesn't want to lose.

 "The goalkeeper was not in the game, we controlled the game defensively.
 It was important not to lose and be five points behind the leaders."

-But Mourinho was quick to criticize his side for failing to capitalize on its few attacking openings in the game, and hinted that its profligacy forced him to play for a draw.
+But Mourinho was quick to criticise his side for failing to capitalise on their few attacking openings in the game, and hinted that their profligacy forced him to play for a draw.

 "We were not aggressive enough to attack defenders and go for the goal.
 We want creative players who use the ball and kill opponents.